elarivie/pyReaderWriterLock/README.md

 # Usage

-1. First initialize a new lock base on your access priority need:
+Initialize a new lock base on your access priority need which is going to be use by the threads:

 **Reader priority** (*aka First readers-writers problem*)